proyectos-mario/hiberus-ecommerce/README.md

 ![alt text](https://github.com/proyectos-mario/hiberus-ecommerce/blob/master/images/design.png?raw=true)

-In this design, I create a principal service called checkoutservice, this service start the process and later call billservice that compute the sum of product values per quantity.
-Later Checkout process call logisticservice that save in order database table the sum of billservice, address info, order date, client id, generation date (Date of execution of service) and a number or sent order, this sent order number is given to database sequence called order_id_seq.
-This service return a OutLogisticVO object to checkoutservice and later this service return a OutCheckOutVO object and finish the process.
+For this phase, I created a main service called “check out service”, this service starts the process, and then it calls the “bill service” which multiply each quantity by the corresponding value of the product to obtain the total value through the sum of all the values.
+After that, “checkout service” calls “logistic servic” to save the following information in “order database table”:

+•	Sum of billservice.
+•	Address info.
+•	order date.
+•	Client id
+•	Generation date (Date of execution of service)
+•	Sent number.

+The “sent number” is obtained through the sequence of the database called “order_id_seq”

+Finally the “logistic service” returns an “OutLogisticVO” object to “checkout service” and then the “checkout service” returns an ¨OutCheckOutVO¨ object and the process finishes.
-In this project is used 6 containers isolated and connected to docker network provided and configured for docker-compose technology.
-I exposed ports to local machine for testing purposes.
+For the development of this Project, six isolated containers were used which were connected through a network provided and configured by docker-compose technology.
+For test purposes, the services ports were exposed to local machine.

+ ## Microservices:

- ## This project has six Microservices:
+This project has six Microservices:

-- **CheckOutService:**  (./checkoutecommerce folder): This service begin the process and call Bill service and Logistic service
+**CheckOutService:** (./checkoutecommerce folder): This service starts the process and calls “Bill service” and “Logistic service”
-- **CheckOutService Database:** This services is a postgres database that include Clients info
+**CheckOutService Database:** This service is a “postgres database” that includes Clients information.
-- **BillService:** (./billecommerce folder): This service receive Date, ClientId, Products info and get sum of products values
+**BillService: (./billecommerce folder): This service receives Date, ClientId, Products information and get sum of products values.
-- **BillService Database:** : This services is another postgres database that include products info.
+**BillService Database:** This service is another “postgres database” that includes products information.
 (This database is different that Checkout Database)
-- **Logisticservice:** (./logisticecommerce): This services is responsible of generation of sent order.
-It creates a number Id and return this value in an OutLogisticVO object, also create a register in Order table with the Sent order info.
+**Logisticservice:** (./logisticecommerce): This service is responsible to generate the "sent order".
+It creates a number Id and returns this value in an OutLogisticVO object, finally it creates a register in the “Order table” with the ¨Sent order” information.
-- **LogisticService Database:**: This services is another postgres database that include order info.
-(This database is different that Checkout Database) and generate an Order Id with ecommercelogistic.order_id_seq database sequence
+**LogisticService Database:** This service is another “Postgres database” that includes order information.
+(This database is different that Checkout Database).
+It generates an Order Id with the following database sequence: order_id_seq
+**Frontend** Like a plus I added a page developed in React to test the process and show results.

 # Java Projects

-This backend solution are implemented with Java spring boot , spring data and maven.
-You can open this projects with Spring tools suite 4 and import this maven projects if you need to see the code:
+This backend solution was implemented with Java Spring boot, spring data, and maven.
+You can open these maven projects with Spring tools suite 4 :

-1) checkoutecommerce
+1. Checkoutecommerce.
-2) logisticecommerce
+2.	logisticecommerce
-3) billecommerce
+3.	billecommerce
-4) voecommerce
+4.	voecommerce

 ![alt text](https://github.com/proyectos-mario/hiberus-ecommerce/blob/master/images/designJava.png?raw=true)

-If you change something in the code and you need to compile and see this changes, you have to execute this steps:
+If you change something in the code and you need to compile and see this changes, you should execute the following steps:

 ```
 docker-compose stop